Giants vs. Angels Player Props Betting Odds

-Shohei Ohtani is one of the top players with prop bets available when the San Francisco Giants and the Los Angeles Angels meet at Angel Stadium of Anaheim on Monday (beginning at 9:38 PM ET).
+Shohei Ohtani and LaMonte Wade Jr are among the players with prop bets for the taking when the Los Angeles Angels and the San Francisco Giants meet at Angel Stadium of Anaheim on Tuesday (first pitch at 9:38 PM ET).

 Bet on this matchup or its props with BetMGM!